vidhishajaswani/CI-CD-Pipeline/README.md

 # DevOps-Project-Milestone 1
 This is the submission by Team 5 of CSC 519 - DevOps class of Spring 2019 for the Milestone 1 of DevOps Project.
+The contributors in alphabetic order are:

+Karthik Medidisiva  -   kmedidi
+Kshittiz Kumar      -   kkumar4
+Shivam Chamoli      -   schamoli
+Vidhisha Jaswani    -   vjaswan

 ## Introduction
+In this milestone the following objectives were tackled.

+1. Automatic installation of Jenkins on a remote VM
+2. Automatic creation of jobs for the following applications on Jenkins:
+    - checkbox.io
+    - iTrust
+3. Automatic triggering on builds for the jobs upon commit to the respective application's repository.
+These builds run tests and deploy the applications on the aforementioned remote VM

+## Roles & their Description

+## Instructions for execution

 ## Initial Steps
 1. Git clone the mileston-1 branch